jeremybboy/Raspberri_Pi_Audio/Readme.md

   "bpm_calc": "60 / mean(IOI)",
   "output": "CLI (2s interval)"
 }

-✅ Current Status
+✅ Status

-✔ Stable beat detection
+✔ Stable
-✔ Reliable BPM lock
-✔ Low CPU usage
+✔ Low CPU
-✔ Clean restart behavior
 ✔ Production-ready baseline

-🔮 Future Directions

-OLED / HDMI display output

-OSC / MQTT network broadcast

-ML pitch tracking process

-systemd auto-start

-Web dashboard

 Version: 1.0

-Status: Stable baseline
+---

+That will render cleanly with sections, spacing, and code blocks.

+If it still looks bad, it means you accidentally removed a backtick or blank line.